rochdikhalid/ai-powered-ecommerce-search-engine/README.md

 # AI-Powered E-Commerce Search Engine for Cars

 This project is a full-stack AI-powered search engine for cars, built with FastAPI for the backend, Next.js for the frontend, and Dockerized for easy deployment.
-The backend leverages a pre-trained NLP model to provide semantic search capabilities.
+The backend leverages a pre-trained **DistilBERT-base-uncased** model from Hugging Face for semantic search capabilities.

 ## Features